 October and November are the high season for watching elk as their antlers are fully grown and the rut is in full swing.
 The bizarre screeching sounds of bugling bull elk fill every corner of the valley.

 For more information about elk seasons, how to get to Calaoochee, and where to stay; visit our post on Elk in the Smoky Mountains.

 4) Spotting Black Bears in the Smoky Mountains

 Though black bears do occasionally wander right into Asheville, your best chance of spotting one is in the Great Smoky Mountains National Park a couple hours west of town.
 The Smoky Mountains have a high density of black bears and at 2 bears per square mile, you are almost guaranteed to see some sign of their presence such as prints or a scat.
 When hiking in bear country, always be aware of your surroundings and make noise so that bears know where you are.
 You don’t want to startle them.

 If your goal is to see black bears in the Smokies, your best bet is to head to the western side of the park, into Cades Cove.
 Bears can be sighted anywhere in the park at any time, but Cades Cove offers open fields and a good deal of edge habitat which makes bear viewing far more predictable.
 The loop road is especially famous for wildlife watching.
 If you don’t happen to see any black bears, you’re still virtually guaranteed to spot white-tailed deer and turkeys.
+(Ever wonder what are baby turkeys called?)
 You might even get lucky and catch a glimpse of a coyote or a bobcat.